bocklab/pn_kc/README.md

 Code for the PN-KC paper

-- [mushroom/mushroom_2to3](https://github.com/flyconnectome/mushroom/tree/master/mushroom_2to3) and [python-igraph](https://github.com/igraph/python-igraph) is required to run the code in *connectivity*
+- [python-igraph](https://github.com/igraph/python-igraph) is required to run the code in *connectivity*

 - Some code will require [pyMaid](https://github.com/schlegelp/pyMaid)